JamesSaxon/jamessaxon.github.io/_posts/2021-02-26-broadband-faqs.md

 ### Terms and Definitions

 <a name="broadband">**Broadband**</a>:
 Broadband is, in short, fast Internet.
 We’ll get into the details below, but “fast” usually means that the connection is sufficient to send and receive multiple video streams at the same time.
-The Federal Communications Commission (FCC) currently defines broadband as 25 Mbps download speed and 3 Mbps upload speed or bandwidth.
+The Federal Communications Commission (FCC) currently defines broadband as Internet with a download speed (or bandwidth) of at least 25 Mbps and an upload speed of at least 3 Mbps.

 <a name=bandwidth>**Bandwidth**</a> or <a>**Speed**</a>:
 These are technically slightly different, but both measure how much data can be transmitted by an Internet connection.